sdenier/Articles/pull_requests_and_inline_comments/pull_requests_and_inline_comments.md

   A5
 ```

-So the original unidiff, with offsets, for the pull request looks like:
+We create a pull request which inserts a line B1 between A4 and A5.
+So the original unidiff for the pull request looks like:

 ```
 1   A1